jamedeus/plant-tracker/README.md

 #### Django debug toolbar

-[Django debug toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/index.html) can be enabled by setting the `SHOW_DEBUG_TOOLBAR` env var to any value (this can be done in `.env` for convenience).
+[Django debug toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/index.html) can be enabled by setting the `DEBUG_MODE` env var to `True` (this can be done in `.env` for convenience).
 This can be useful for debugging SQL queries.
 The development server needs to be run with the `--nothreading` arg while this is enabled.
+This setting cannot be used in the docker image (does not include development dependencies).

 #### Caching